yalelibrary/shelfscan/README.md

 # Authentication

-Most pages are CAS restricted (in addition to IP restricted).
+Most pages in the app are CAS restricted (in addition to IP restricted).
 There is no particular reason for that, but it can help enforce authorization for future purposes.
 Currently, the application only supports CAS authentication (there is no built in login mechanism).
 The application data comprises of just book scanning (inventory) reports, so it is not sensitive.

-# Test

-A test version can be turned on the MacMini server in 607, and it can accessed here:

-agile dot library.yale.edu:8080/shelfscan